-The Multiscale Lab facilitates research on the deformation and failure behavior of composite materials.
-The insights gained lead to innovative materials.
+The Multiscale Lab facilitates research on the micro-mechanical deformation and failure behavior of a broad class of (innovative) materials and material systems.

 Revealing deformation and failure

 A computer chip that delaminates at high temperatures, paper that warps during printing, or a cast iron engine that fractures when operated at high power: all these problems originate from properties of the materials involved.
 It is often not obvious when and why materials deform or fail, especially where new composite materials are concerned.
 The Multiscale Lab contains a range of advanced facilities to investigate such failures at the core, i.e. at the level of the material’s microstructure.

 From industry to innovation

 The Multiscale Lab facilitates research on the microstructures that underpin the failure behavior and deformation of materials.
 This research is often prompted by practical questions posed by industry, ranging from the failure behavior of innovative, flexible materials for solar cells to the robustness of lighter types of steel for the automotive industry.
 The fundamental understanding gained in studies like these is applied in the development of innovative materials that in turn find their way back into industry.

 The Multi-Scale Laboratory of the Mechanics of Materials group of Prof. Marc Geers takes a rather unique position as it bridges the gap between traditional materials science and mechanical characterization labs, by integrating (micro-)mechanical testing with (real-time and in-situ) microscopic observation.
 With a focus on developing novel (miniature) testing devices and strategies, the lab allows for quantitative in-situ microscopic measurements during deformation and mechanical characterization of a broad class of materials, structures, MEMS (Micro-Electromechanical Systems), etc., on a wide range of length scales from nanometers to centimeters.